 We continue to expand into additional geographic markets through acquisitions and organic growth.
-We currently service over 200,000 customer locations in the United States, Canada and Europe from approximately 200 customer service, distribution and manufacturing facilities.
+We currently service over 225,000 customer locations in the United States, Canada and Europe from 205 customer service, distribution and manufacturing facilities.

-SFAS No. 131, Disclosures about Segments of an Enterprise and Related Information, establishes standards for reporting information regarding operating segments in annual financial statements and requires selected information of those segments to be presented in interim financial reports issued to shareholders.
+US GAAP establishes standards for reporting information regarding operating segments in annual financial statements and requires selected information of those segments to be presented in interim financial reports issued to shareholders.
 Operating segments are identified as components of an enterprise for which separate discrete financial information is available for evaluation by the chief operating decision-maker, or decision-making group, in making decisions on how to allocate resources and assess performance.
-Our chief operating decision maker, as defined under SFAS No. 131, is our chief executive officer.
+Our chief operating decision-maker is our chief executive officer.
 We have six operating segments based on the information reviewed by our chief executive officer: US Rental and Cleaning, Canadian Rental and Cleaning, Manufacturing ("MFG"), Specialty Garments Rental and Cleaning ("Specialty Garments"), First Aid and Corporate.
 The US Rental and Cleaning and Canadian Rental and Cleaning segments have been combined to form the US and Canadian Rental and Cleaning reporting segment.
-Refer to Note 15 of our Consolidated Financial Statements for our disclosure of segment information.
+Refer to Note 15, "Segment Reporting", of these Consolidated Financial Statements for our disclosure of segment information.